Treating Gum Disease

 - followed by antibiotic treatment

-At Santa Teresa Dental, removal of the Biofilm includes mechanical debridement with hand and a high-power ultrasonic scaler, as well as the elimination of the diseased gum layer with precision of laser.
+At Santa Teresa Dental, removal of the Biofilm includes mechanical debridement with hand and a high-power ultrasonic scaler, as well as the elimination of the diseased gum layer with the precision of a laser.
 Once the diseased layer of tissue is removed, a topical antibiotic is applied to the area and a prescription strength mouth rinse will be provided to the patient.

 Once we have the gum disease under control, laser gum re-contouring will be performed in an effort to permanently reduce the gum pocket.